Login to Complete an Application or to Access Judging Panel

 Q: What programs and resources are available to assist with my awards submission?

-Hopefully, we've answered most of your questions!
+A: Hopefully, we've answered most of your questions!
 But, here is a recap of resources that might be useful.
-We'll also be adding programs and other resources as they become available:
+We'll also be adding programs and other resources as they become available.

 Q: Can I view examples of past winning submissions?